-At closure, the water present in the TSF will be withdrawn, treated, and used to help fill the open pit.
+At the start of closure, the water present in the TSF will be withdrawn, treated, and used to help fill the open pit.
 All runoff from the site will be directed towards the open pit to accelerate the rate of filling.
 It is estimated that it will take between 5 to 9 years to fill the open pit, with an expected time to fill the pit of 6.7 years.
-Once the open pit is fully flooded, there will be a passive overflow to Blackwater Creek.
+Once the open pit is fully flooded, there will be a passive overflow to Blackwater Creek (Post-Closure Phase).
 Until that time there will be diminished flows in the Blackwater Creek system as the open pit fills.
-Based on the drainage area directed towards the open pit at closure (Table 4-14), a reduction in flow of 20.8% is predicted at BW1 and 13.1% at BW2.
+Based on the drainage area directed towards the open pit at closure (Table 4-14), a reduction in drainage area of 20.8% is estimated at BW1 and 13.1% at BW2.
+Reduction in groundwater discharge in the surrounding streams caused by the Mine's Zone of Influence will decrease as the Open Pit fills and groundwater conditions return to their pre-development state.